 Classes have just started, fall is in the air and before you know it, a new year will be upon us.
-As the year draws to close, every year AirTreks sees a bump of fresh interest in trips that travel around the world.
+Every year around this time, AirTreks sees a bump of fresh interest in trips that travel around the world.
 A new era, new resolutions, all that rot.
 So, to help adventure seekers who’ve decided that this will be their year, we’ve compiled a list of 5 sample itineraries for an around the world trip that make use of some of our best prices and routes.
-We’ve created sensible RTW routes like this one a couple of times before and were met with great interest.
+We’ve created sensible RTW routes a couple of times before and were met with great interest.

 Every year, Lonely Planet releases their list of recommended destinations and since it’s, well, Lonely Planet and people seem to love them, we’ve used their picks as a basis for some of our routes.
 The Lonely Planet recommendations are listed in the routes below in orange.

 Just remember that our trips are fully customizable, so the places you choose are ultimately up to you.
 These suggestions are just that, suggestions and should be used as starting points for your own trip ideas.
 Therefore arrange, combine or reduce to save as you wish.

 Flying with AirTreks means the luxury of being able to go anywhere in the world, on any airline, in any direction.

 New York – Reykjavik – London- Overland to Manchester – Athens – Cairo – Delhi – overland to Calcutta –Mumbai – Bangkok – Beijing – New York

 A standard but attention-worthy RTW with equal parts Asia, Middle East and Europe, with a little Iceland thrown in for kicks.
 The best part about this trip is that there’s only one flight more than 6 hours long.

 Los Angeles – Rotterdam – Nairobi – overland to Dar Es Salaam – Johannesburg – overland to Cape Town – Chiang Mai – overland to Bangkok – Taipei – Los Angeles